 On September 4, Americans arrived in the camp and the POWs were taken by truck to the train station, boarded a train, and were taken to Nagasaki and Dejima Docks.
 When they got there, a band was playing, “California Here I Come.”The former POWs stripped off the clothing they had been dropped and threw it into burning 55-gallon drums.
 They were deloused and tool showers and issued new clothing before being taken by a destroyer to the U.S.S.
 Rescue.
 On the ship, they were next given physicals.
 While they were on the ship, they watched the official surrender of the Japanese on the U.S.S.
 Missouri which was anchored nearby.
 The seriously ill remained on the ship while the rest of the men were taken by the U.S.S.
 Marathon to Okinawa.
 From there, they were flown back to the Philippines.

 It was during his time in the Philippines that James was promoted to sergeant.
 Near the end of September 1945, he was boarded onto the S.S.
 Simon Bolivar for transport home.
 The ship arrived at San Francisco on October 21, 1945, and the former POWs were taken to Letterman General Hospital for further medical treatment.

 James returned home to Kentucky and was discharged from the Army on November 25, 1946.
 He married Ruth A. William and the couple became the parents of a daughter.
 To support his family, he worked for the Marley Company which manufactured heating and cooling equipment.

-James M. Langford died on April 29, 2003, at his home in Fairdale, Kentucky, and his funeral was held at Cole Baptist Church and he was buried at Evergreen Cemetery in Fairdale.
+James M. Langford died on April 29, 2003, at his home in Fairdale, Kentucky.
+His funeral was held at Cole Baptist Church, and he was buried at Evergreen Cemetery in Fairdale.